 Crisp, clean and refreshing!
 The Very Nice Lager is just as it is advertised.
 It's Very Nice!
 Traditional honey tones imparted by the yeast with just a touch of sweetness leftover from the malt for complexity.
 A perfect example of the small batch craft approach to the tradition of the American Lager.
 Perfect for the end of the work day ritual with friends and washes down a slice of pizza like no other!

 Very Nice Pale Ale

 Easy drinking ale.
-Not intensely hop forward, but dry hopped enough with Cashmere, Citra and Mosaic hops to make it interesting.
-The boil includes a “Very Nice” bittering with Galena and Cascade hops and then balanced with late addition of Mosaic hop.
+Not intensely hop forward, but dry hopped enough with Cashmere, Citra and Centennial hops to make it interesting.
+The boil includes a “Very Nice” bittering with Centennial hops and then balanced with late addition of Mosaic hop.
 Well balanced, designed to be no more, or no less, than “Very Nice”.

 Royal We IPA

 Huge hop forward character delivered with a double dry hop of Amarillo, Citra and Mosaic.
 This provides a beautiful grapefruit and orange essence characteristic of the American IPA.
 The body is kept light with only a small amount of crystal malt to allow the hop bouquet and flavor to shine through.
 Early additions of Cascade and Galena hops balance out the hop forward with an appropriate bitter background.

 Fuggly & Brown

 Mono-hopped and named after the earthy and mildly citrus hop, Fuggles.
 A malty beer with low hop aroma and bitterness, brewed in the tradition of an English brown.
 Some slight fruity esters.
 Traditionally, brown sugar would be used, but we stuck with our locally sourced honey instead, lightening up the body and contributing some slightly floral notes.